Ultimate Guide to Killing BugsJune 10, 2021

 If you already have an infestation, you can try to physically remove armored scale insects from your backyard.
 There are several options here.
 You can try using a mixture of vinegar and ammonia, which has proven effective in many instances as a way of managing scale infestations.

 You could also take an insecticide and dab it over the insect’s body.
 This has a small effect on the adult scale insect.
 But keep in mind it doesn’t kill the egg cells that remain.

 You can also apply insecticidal soap to the host plant.
-Remember, if you use a systemic insecticide, you may also end up killing aphid bugs.
-And scale insects can become resistant to insecticides over time.
+Remember, if you use a systemic insecticide, you may also end up killing lady bugs which are helpful for your garden.
+Thats why we recommend the SNS 217c Spider Mite Control for certain applications – it won’t kill beneficial insects.
+And remember that scale insects can become resistant to insecticides over time.